 Steps to Take to Modify a Divorce Decree

-To modify a divorce decree, the seeking party should consult with a skilled modification attorney who can effectively guide them through the process.
+To modify a divorce decree, the seeking party should consult with a skilled modification specialist who can effectively guide them through the process.
 An attorney will help the party seeking modification draft and file a supplemental petition to modify the final judgment.
 That party must also notify the other party of this modification action and include their reasoning for modification.

 If a judge decides to hear the case, it is the responsibility of the party seeking the modification to provide evidence in support of their requested modification.
 An attorney can help effectively present this evidence and persuasively present seeking party’s reasons for modification to a judge.
 If the court determines to grant the modification, the court will enter a new final judgment, which contains the requested modification.